 A qualified amputation injury lawyer can:

-- Investigate the accident thoroughly, preserving time-sensitive evidence and identifying all liable parties
+- Investigate the accident thoroughly and preserve time-sensitive evidence

-- Work with medical and economic experts to document the full, lifelong cost of an amputation
+- Work with medical and economic experts to document long-term costs

-- Challenge attempts to minimize pain, suffering, and disability
+- Address attempts to minimize pain, suffering, or disability

 How to Choose the Right Los Angeles Amputation Lawyer

-After a catastrophic injury, choosing the right lawyer is a decision that can affect the rest of your life.
-Not every firm has the experience, resources, or results needed to handle complex cases involving amputations or other life-altering injuries.
-When interviewing an amputation injury attorney, ask questions that reveal whether the firm is truly equipped to protect your future.
+After a catastrophic injury, choosing the right lawyer is an important decision.
+Not every firm has the experience or resources to handle complex amputation cases.
+When interviewing an attorney, consider the following:

 Questions to Ask Before Hiring a Lawyer